TathergangBrathering/Alphabetazation/draft/unit-test.md

 D D G D A D (Gitalele)
 D D G D A A (Strophe)

   Unit tests, unit tests
   Unit test all day
   Oh what fun it is to write
   A unit test tonight

 Exception in a call
 In REST service you know
 Delivering 500 codes
 To the customer seems false

 Hand-ling this right
 Catching it in time
 Oh what fun it is to right and write
 A unit test tonight

+  Unit tests, unit tests
+  Unit test all day
+  Oh what fun it is to write
+  A unit test tonight

+The test case is a mess
+Who would have ever guessed
+That test code should be readable
+And also be maintained

+You're swearing and you know
+If the author will ever show
+Up again with a question
+At your desk then you will throw

+Hard words in his face
+He better should embrace
+And learn how to write a test
+For your next best psycho path!

+  Unit tests, unit tests
+  Unit test all day
+  Oh what fun it is to write
+  A unit test tonight

 ----------------------------------------------